 - 1 cup large pitted black olives sliced in half

 - 1/4 Cup brandy

 - In a large fry pan add 2 T each butter and olive oil.

-Meanwhile in 2 tablespoons of olive oil saute the onions, mushrooms and carrots.
+- Meanwhile in 2 tablespoons of olive oil saute the pearl onions, mushrooms and carrots.

-Sprinkle the vegetables in the dish with he juice of one lemon and the olives.
+- Sprinkle the vegetables in the dish with the juice of one lemon and the olives.
+Add the brandy.

 - Return the sauce to a boil, stirring often for about 15 minutes.
 This will reduce and intensify the flavor of the sauce.